gust/data-challenge/README.md

 # Question to answer

-We are interested in seeing the average revenue per customer over time (up to 365 days)
+We are interested in seeing the average revenue per customer over time (up to 365 days) If you use any technologies other than postgresql to compute this data, please include the program used as well as any additional modules required in order to run the code.

 In order to calculate the average revenue per customer at a particular day (say day n), we need to calculate 2 things:
   1. How many customers are at least n days old (at least n days between first purchase and today)?